Facts about Patek Philippe: 37 Interesting Things you Must Know!

 Through the New York-based Henri Stern Watch Agency, Patek was brought to the USA market.

 13. Patek Philippe sought a buyer in 1932

 Due to the global economic crisis in 1932, Patek Philippe became financially distressed and sought a buyer.
 Patek, just like most other Swiss watch companies struggled as a result of the stock crash in 1929, and Philippe & Cie especially struggled since customers defaulted on payment obligations.

 14. Patek didn’t want to be acquired by a competitor

-The directors of Patek contacted the brothers Charles and Jean Stern of the company ‘Cadrans Stern Frères with which the Patek brand has cooperated with earlier since they produced top quality dials and was one of Patek’s best suppliers.
-Since the brothers wanted to preserve Swiss watchmaking tradition, the Stern brothers helped Patek Philippe, as well as took a stake in the company in 1932.
+The directors of Patek contacted the brothers Charles and Jean Stern of the company ‘Cadrans Stern Frères with which the Patek brand has cooperated earlier since they produced top-quality dials and were one of Patek’s best suppliers.
+Since the brothers wanted to preserve the Swiss watchmaking tradition, the Stern brothers helped Patek Philippe, as well as took a stake in the company in 1932.
 Within a year, the brothers had acquired the whole Patek Philippe company.